Renate Lepsius: Family provenance and early years

 Renate Meyer, a twin, was born during the early summer of 1927 in Berlin during the closing years of the Weimar period.
 She had a brother who had been born four years earlier.
 Her sister, whom she later liked to insist was "half an hour older", was the other twin.
 She came from a family of middle class intellectuals.
 Her father, originally from Germany's northwestern coastal flatlands, was head of a local senior school, a member of the centre-left Democratic Party and a passionate advocate of land reform.
 Her mother had also planned to join the teaching profession, but had been diverted into domesticity during the economically and politically troubled postwar years.
-Till 1933 the family lived comfortably.
+Until 1933 the family lived comfortably.
 Their social circle was large and contained many people who would have considered themselves intellectuals and / or Jewish.

 Nazi years

-During the early months of 1933 the new Hitler regime lost little time in transforming the country into a one-party dictatorship.
+During the early months of 1933, the new Hitler regime lost little time in transforming the country into a one-party dictatorship.
 Unlike most members of the intellectual liberal elite, Renate's father had read Mein Kampf, the chancellor's bizarre presentation of his political views, shortly after its publication back in 1925, and was evidently less surprised than many by what happened after 1933.
 He was quickly transferred to a less important job, and in many respects the family spent the twelve Nazi years as "internal emigrants", separating themselves from the social and political mainstream while avoiding the more suicidal aspects of "active resistance".
 Invoking what one source describes as "tricks and excuses", Renate's mother managed to keep her girls out of the government backed Bund Deutscher Mädel (literally "League of German Girls").
 The Meyers did retain clandestine (and dangerous) contacts with those Jewish friends who had not fled abroad or been disappeared.
 Meyer was aware of one Jewish friend whom, with others in their circle, her parents were able to save from deportation to the death camps, rotating her secretly between a succession of hiding places.
 The constant danger of denunciation to the authorities, the need to know as though by instinct when to avoid sharing information or opinions and the feeling of being excluded from the majority of the pro-Nazi "right thinking" mainstream, were a constant backdrop of Renate Meyer's childhood.
 That, along with the awareness that her family had been part of a small number of well-informed politically aware individuals who had recognised the inhumanity underlying Nazi policy from the outset, provided a moral and intellectual context for the rest of Renate Meyer's life.